Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The calculation of selection primitives (or sensitive entities) is done in a virtual function *ComputeSelection*.
 It should be implemented for each type of interactive object that is assumed to have different selection modes using the function *AIS_InteractiveObject::ComputeSelection*.
-A detailed explanation of the mechanism and the manner of implementing this function has been given in @ref occt_visu_2_2 "Selection" chapter.
+A detailed explanation of the mechanism and the manner of implementing this function has been given in [Selection](#occt_visu_2_2) chapter.

 There are some examples of selection mode calculation for the most widely used interactive object in OCCT -- *AIS_Shape* (selection by vertex, by edges, etc).
 To create new classes of interactive objects with the same selection behavior as *AIS_Shape* -- such as vertices and edges -- you must redefine the virtual function *AIS_InteractiveObject::AcceptShapeDecomposition*.